Shamilkv34/book/nostarch/chapter16.md

 thread.

-Programming languages implement threads in a few different ways, and many operating systems provide an API the language can call for creating new threads.
+Programming languages implement threads in a few different ways, and many operating systems provide an API the language it can call for creating new threads.
 The Rust standard library uses a *1:1* model of thread implementation, whereby a program uses one operating system thread per one language thread.
 There are crates that implement other models of threading that make different